Japanese N4 Syllabus – Elevate Your Japanese Skills

 3. Expanding Speaking Abilities (会話のスムーズさを向上)

-- Engage in longer conversations using polite and casual Japanese.
+At this stage, learners can:- Engage in longer conversations using polite and casual Japanese.

 - Describe past experiences, future plans, and personal opinions with confidence.